notofonts/malayalam/fontbakery/googlefonts-NotoSansMalayalam-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- braceright
+	- quotesingle

-	- emdash
+	- endash

-	- one
+	- lllallvocalicUImlym

-	- llvocalicvowelsignUImlym
+	- asterisk

-	- equal
+	- seven

-	- plus
+	- rrallvocalicUImlym

-	- bracketright
+	- semicolon

-	- two
+	- divide

-	- tthallvocalicUImlym
+	- underscore

-	- asciicircum
+	- colon

 	- And 44 more.